 Ask yourself what you’d change if time and money wasn’t an option.
 You can do this for various areas of your life, or you can focus on dancing.
 In general, try not to change too many things at once, but work on the areas that really bug you the most, or where you feel least satisfied.

-Envy can be a powerful way to determinde what you’d like to do or have.
+Envy can be a powerful way to determine what you’d like to do or have.
 If you feel jealous, it’s your unconscious talking to you.
-Perhaps you envy people who appear to perform with joy and no nerves at haflas and other events?
+Perhaps you envy people who appear to perform with joy and no nerves?
 Maybe you wish you were part of a big stage production?
 Or maybe you find yourself envying dancers who have clear technique and good isolation, because it really shows of the moves?
 Ask yourself, what you’d do if you couldn’t fail?
 Then write down 2-3 things or areas of your life that you’d like to change.

 You will need to know exactly what you want in order to get it.
 If you are to vague or afraid to ask for a specific outcome, then that’s also what you’ll get.
 Be clear and write it down in one sentence.
 For example: “I will perform an improvised solo at a local hafla and feel great doing it” or “I want to perform as part of a big successful dance production in London.”